Margot Friedländer: Honours and awards

-On 9 November 2011, she was awarded the Federal Cross of Merit with Ribbon from President Christian Wulff in Bellevue Palace.
+On 9 November 2011, Friedländer was awarded the Cross of the Order of Merit from President Christian Wulff at Bellevue Palace.

 She received the German Jewish History Award from the Obermayer Foundation in 2018.

-In 2018, she was made an Honorary Citizen of Berlin.
+In 2018, she was made an honorary citizen of Berlin.

-In May 2019, she was awarded the "Talisman" prize by the Deutschlandstiftung Integration by former President and Chairman of the Foundation Council Christian Wulff and Chancellor Angela Merkel at a foundation ceremony to mark the 70th anniversary of the Basic Law in Berlin.
+In May 2019, she was awarded the Talisman Prize by the Deutschlandstiftung Integration by former president and chairman of the Foundation Council Christian Wulff and Chancellor Angela Merkel at a foundation ceremony to mark the 70th anniversary of the Basic Law in Berlin.

 In June 2021, she was awarded the Jeanette Wolff Medal for special merits in Christian-Jewish dialogue.

 On 25 May 2022, she was awarded an honorary doctorate by Freie Universität Berlin.

 On 4 July 2022, Friedländer was awarded the Walther Rathenau Prize for outstanding lifetime achievement in foreign policy at a ceremony in Berlin.
-German President Frank-Walter Steinmeier praised her for, "working for democracy and human rights and in fighting hatred and all forms of antisemitism and prejudice".
+German president Frank-Walter Steinmeier praised her for "working for democracy and human rights and in fighting hatred and all forms of antisemitism and prejudice".

-On 23 January 2023, Berlin Mayor Franziska Giffey presented her with the Officer's Cross of the Order of Merit of the Federal Republic of Germany.
+On 23 January 2023, Berlin mayor Franziska Giffey presented her with the Officer's Cross of the Order of Merit of the Federal Republic of Germany.